Marine Aerial Refueler Transport Squadron 153

 Chain of Command

-The Chain of Command or Command designated personnel (EOR) is the primary and preferred channel to prevent and respond to complaints of PAC.
+The Chain of Command or Command designated personnel (EOC) is the primary and preferred channel to prevent and respond to complaints of PAC.
 Use of the chain of command to address PAC exemplifies trust in leadership to quickly and effectively address violations of our standards.

-Equal Opportunity Representative (EOR)
+Equal Opportunity Coordinator (EOC)

-VMGR-153 Equal Opportunity Representative:
+VMGR-153 Equal Opportunity Coordinator:

 SSgt Rangel, Alejandro